eduardo-morales/checkthat_2025/task2/README.md

 ## Input Data Format

 The data will be provided as a CSV file with two columns:
-> post <TAB> normalized claim
+> post, <TAB> normalized claim

 ## Output Data Format

-The output must be a CSV format with two columns: post and normalized claim.
+The output must be a CSV format with only one column:
+> normalized claim.

+DO NOT shuffle the test data.

 ## Evaluation Metrics